TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

   (i) Define `zip` using `zipWith`?
   (ii) Define `zipWith` using `zip`?
 ]
 Now one might feel there is nothing special about `zipWith` as well, but they would be wrong.
 First, it saves us form defining a lot of things: `zipWith (+) [0,2,5] [1,3,3] = [1,5,8]` is a common enough use.
-And then, it leads to a lot of absolutly mindblowing pieces of code.
+And then, it leads to a lot of absolutely mindblowing pieces of code.
 ```
--- | The zipWith fibonnaci
+-- | The zipWith fibonacci
 fibs = 0 : 1 : zipWith (+) fibs (tail fibs)
 ```
-Belive it or not, this should output the fibonnaci sequence.
+Believe it or not, this should output the fibonacci sequence.
 The idea is that Haskell is lazy!
 This means lists are computed one element at a time, starting from the first.
 Tracing the computation of the elements of `fibs`:

 1. Since by definition `fibs = 0: 1: (something)`, the first element is `0`.